AndreasFurster/hlf-getting-started-to-production/readme.md

 Workshop part 1: https://www.youtube.com/watch?v=ubrA3W1JMk0
 Workshop part 2: https://www.youtube.com/watch?v=3tVk7yrGSSE

-Pricing of running Kubernetes cluster on Azure:
+Pricing of running this Kubernetes cluster on Azure:
-5 nodes * €0,1746/hour = **€0,87/hour = €637,15/month**
+5 nodes * €0,1046/hour = **€0,523/hour = €381,67/month**
-Make sure to [stop](https://docs.microsoft.com/nl-nl/azure/aks/start-stop-cluster) or delete the cluster after following this guide (if you don't like to pay €600 a month)._
+_Make sure to [stop](https://docs.microsoft.com/nl-nl/azure/aks/start-stop-cluster) or delete the cluster after following this guide (if you don't like to pay €400 a month)._

 ## Development cluster on Azure